spesmilo/electrum-protocol/docs/protocol-basics.rst

 or a Tor exit node, observing the encrypted TLS stream, and making educated guesses of the message contents based on TCP packet flow: timing, direction, and sizes of TCP packets.

-.. note:: Raw cleartext TCP as transport for the JSON-RPC payloads is clearly out-of-scope here.
-  Without encryption, a passive network observer could just see all the plaintext messages anyway.
+.. note:: When using raw cleartext TCP as transport for the JSON-RPC payloads, without encryption, a passive network observer can see all the plaintext messages.

 As a generic mitigation, implementations (both client and server) SHOULD